Isn’t it an amazing feeling to see a surge in your website traffic?

 What can the SEO do from these insights?

 That’s right.
-You can optimize your content to include the exact terms used by your audience and deliver on user expectations.
-This will ensure that he feels comfortable on your website and makes the purchase.
+You can perform website optimization of your content to include the exact terms used by your audience and deliver on search engine user expectations.
+This will ensure that he feels comfortable on your website and makes the purchase, using conversion optimization.

 Kate Morris shows a good live example of how landing pages insights by CRO from PPC campaigns can suggest changes to on-page SEO.